EasyTerritory Territory Visual for Power BI Configuration with Territory Polygons

 This documentation is divided into three sections.

-EasyTerritory Enterprise allows you to create your territory polygons from a variety of geography types included ZIP Code (Postal Code), County, State, or Country Boundaries.
+The EasyTerritory web application is used to create your territory polygons from a variety of geography types included ZIP Code (Postal Code), County, State, or Country Boundaries.
 The end result is a single polygon for each territory that can be used to create heat maps or drill-through reports.

-• Step 1: In EasyTerritory Enterprise build your territories following the steps in this video.
+• Step 1: In EasyTerritory web application, build your territories following the steps in this video.

 • Optional: To include parts in your hierarchy, build or re-build your territories with the point layer from the EasyTerritory catalog included in your project.